mathjax/MathJax-node/README.md

 ### `typeset(options[, callback])`

 The `typeset` method is the main method of mathjax-node.
-It expects a configuration object `input` and optionally a callback.
+It expects a configuration object `options` and optionally a callback.

 If no `callback` is passed, it will return a Promise.